 Keyboard Split ON/OFF function button.
-When Split is ON, the LCD displays the "SPLIT\ON"., and the keyboard is split to right section and left section by the split point, with each section use its own channel.
-The voice /channel of both channels are adjustable.
-The voice and channel of right section can be adjusted currently(Split is ON).
-Dual and Split can't be used at the same time.
+When Split is ON, the LCD displays the 'SPLIT_ON'., the keyboard is split to right section and left section by the split point, with each section use it's own channel.
+The voice /channel of both channels is adjustable.
+The voice and channel of right section can be adjusted currently(Split is ON), Dual and Split can not be used at the same time.
 When Split is ON, Dual is OFF.
 The operation steps and LCD displays the following:

-(1)Press the "SPLIT" button for one time and the LCD displays "Split ON".

-(2)Press the "SPLIT" button again to close the split function and the LCD will display "SPLIT OFF".
+- (1)Press the SHIFT button for one or two times until the LCD displays "Shift ON". - (2)Press the "SPLIT" button for one or two times until the LCD displays "Split ON". - (3)Hold "SPLIT" button until the LCD displays "CHO". - (4)Press the key that will be used as the Split point and the LCD will display "Done".